Top Retail Companies With Best Leadership & Management (4,153)

 Tapestry - Coach and Kate Spade's Top Leadership & Management Strengths

-Decisive Leadership: Executives terminated the blocked Capri deal, divested Stuart Weitzman to concentrate resources, and pivoted to an organic‑growth and cash‑return posture.
-These actions align portfolio scope and capital allocation with the stated priorities to scale Coach and turn around Kate Spade.
+Decisive Leadership: Management terminated the blocked Capri merger and swiftly pivoted to organic growth, then divested Stuart Weitzman to concentrate resources on core brands.
+These portfolio actions align scope and capital with the stated priorities of scaling Coach and reigniting Kate Spade.

 King's Hawaiian is a family-run company that has been creating irresistible products since 1950.
 The original Hawaiian sweet bread was born at Robert Taira's bakeshop, "Robert's Bakery," in Hilo, Hawaii, and has since become a nationwide brand.
 Our mission is to deliver irresistible Hawaii-inspired Foods and Aloha Spirit that Families love everywhere, every day.
 As we grow, we're introducing new...